 13. Forest walks in Suffolk

-There are lots of forests around the Suffolk coast and many of them are great for walks or bike rides with kids.
+There are lots of forests around the Suffolk coast and many of them are great for family walks or bike rides with kids.
 We love to go in May and early June when the rhododendrons are out.
 This was taken in Dunwich Forest on one of our favourite Dunwich walks but there is also Tunstall Forest, Westleton Heath and Dunwich Heath (mentioned above).

 The great thing about forest walks is that the tree canopy provides great cover if the weather isn’t the best so you can still get outside.
 Just make sure to bring some wet weather gear with you!